conestack/plumber/README.rst

   the plumber. yafowil is doing it. jensens: would you be so kind.
 - verify behaviour with pickling
 - verify behaviour with ZODB persistence
+- subclassing for plumbing plugins
+- plumbing of property getter, setter and deleter for non-lambda properties

 Disclaimer